rammazzoti2000/ror-capstone-lifestyle/README.md

 ## Database Structure
  * Database schema used for this project reflects the following structure:
  ![erd](app/assets/images/erd.png)

+ ## Potential future features
+- Extend the signin / signup process to social accounts, use verfied email process
+- Improve the front-end

 <!-- CONTACT -->
 ## Contributors